Editor’s Note

 Nora Treatbaby and Rosie Stockton’s collaborative poem included in Issue (7) reminds me in tone of the opening exchange between the centaur Ixion and the nymph Nephele in Straub-Huillet’s film From the Clouds to the Resistance (1979), or, if these two poets appeared in one of these legendary Marxist film directors’ collaboratively made, discursively committed durations of exchange.
 What strikes me about both Treatbaby and Stockton’s poem and their note on process that accompanies it is that both allow for collaborative writing, or work, to be freed from the yoke of utopic expectation, even as their writing revels in the erotics of mutuality.
 Collaboration, whether in writing or in the politics of daily life, any moment of interchange, is necessarily an unevenly weighted transom, sensitive and shifting.
 I read this as a practice for the everyday negotiation of politics between people as much as I understand it as the activated literary interrelation between writers in the present and writers from the past to the present; writers and readers, readers and writers.
 Translation is one such dyadic variation of this exchange, each end an open source.
 I’m truly excited by the expansive, strident work in translation that appears in this issue from Claudina Domingo, translated by Ryan Greene (you’ll never read parenthetic possibility in the same way again), Lív Maria Róadóttir Jæger, translated by Brad Harmon, and Gunnar Wærness, in excellent review by Sean F. Munro, and whose poetics statement has been translated by Munro in collaboration with his mother.

 Some essays in Issue (7) go long, often reporting from history, the archive’s patient glittering, beginning with Kazim Ali’s critical attendance to Lucille Clifton’s deep relationship with the spiritual in her work, how each facet of it—church community, channeling, scripture, negotiation, identification, vision—informed her development of a Black mythopoetics, a hermeneutic praxis for living with and in history.
 Karla Kelsey’s prose engagement with Mina Loy is also remarkable: she found a whole unpublished novel waiting in Loy’s archive, and her prose excerpt “1931” imagines the compressions and expansions of its circumstance and how Loy must have moved within it.
 Amidst these it brings me such delight to present the first (of hopefully many) essays that passed through Annulet’s Critical Circle last July: George Clutterbuck’s essay, a chronicling of archival encounter, and an introduction to the development of an extraordinarily emotionally sensitive reading and interpretive awareness, as well as an attentive close reading of Anna Mendelssohn and everything her voice held and holds in her poem, “A Crash.”
-Interestingly, both Karla Kelsey and George Clutterbuck mention the work of feminist scholar of modernism, Sara Crangle.
+Interestingly, both Karla Kelsey and George Clutterbuck mention the work of feminist scholar of modernism Sara Crangle.
 The literary archive moves laterally as much as it does in depth as we encounter, teach, guide and are guided.
 Lately, the question of the literary history of the present, particularly of poetry, has been part of a number of conversations brought my way, perhaps because of the passings of Lyn Hejinian and Marjorie Perloff, perhaps in acknowledgment that we don’t do it enough.
 Brandan Griffin’s sprawling activation of a poetics that took form in 2010—Gauss PDF and Troll Thread, along with other poets in that orbit, through these sites are descendant from other U.S. American poetry movements, post-Language, post-Conceptualism—begins that historical and theoretical work of seeing from where we’ve most recently emerged, and how.
 Griffin gives us an opening to consider another, independent poetic strain which lives online as ambient, artificial ecologies, in a materialist approximation of sentience: what he calls ambient constructivism, proposing a new theory of what he calls cosmopoetics.
 Jonathan Gharraie chronicles as much as queries the corresponding recent channel of understanding and historicizing of fiction and its production through those riding the crest of that particular wave—Timothy Bewes, Dan Sinykin, and Anna Kornbluh—as he considers himself writing both about and within that circumstance.

 Issue (7) presents a wide and various range of annulets—the form’s momentum is picking up pace—including Josh English on the devastating ellipses in Holocaust survivor Charlotte La Serre’s “La Campe,” Andrea Quaid on Leia Penina Wilson’s wrangling of the epic via a figure that leads them, “alice notley,” to Samuel Ernest’s queer reading of the under-discussed Frank O’Hara poem “Cornkind.”
 Robert Johnson calls attention to the laconic, commanding vocality of Fleur Adcock, who like Anna Mendelssohn is a U.K. poet currently under-read in the U.S., in my estimation.
 So too does Issue (7) contain a robust presentation of reviews, also a form for which Annulet is increasingly known, that give considered—meaningful—observational and critical attention, and activated aesthetic judgment, which often takes the form of saying what it is you actually see in a text.